YuvarajTana/the-engineering-atlas/README.md

 3. **Build projects** to apply your knowledge in real-world scenarios.
 4. **Read standard CS books** like _Introduction to Algorithms (CLRS)_ and _Computer Networking: A Top-Down Approach_.
 5. **Stay updated** with industry trends and best practices.

----

-**Would you like deeper resources or advice on a specific area?**